splunk/public-o11y-docs/gdi/opentelemetry/components/batch-processor.rst

   For details about the default configuration, see :ref:`otel-configuration-ootb`.
 You can customize your configuration any time as explained in this document.

+Follow these steps to configure and activate the component:

+1. Deploy the Splunk Distribution of OpenTelemetry Collector to your host or container platform:

+  - :ref:`otel-install-linux`
+  - :ref:`otel-install-windows`
+  - :ref:`otel-install-k8s`

+2. Configure the processor as described in this document.
+3. Restart the Collector.

 Sample configuration
 ----------------------

-The Splunk Distribution of OpenTelemetry Collector adds the batch processor with the default configuration:
+The Splunk Distribution of the OpenTelemetry Collector adds the batch processor with the default configuration:

 .. code-block:: yaml